Food processing plant eyeing Siloam Springs

 Finally, Rock Hill Foods will comply with city standards regarding exterior parking lot lighting.
 This includes a photometric plan in the architectural plans prior to the issuance of the building permit.

-• Preliminary plat development permit for 816 Ark.
-Hwy.
-16. This item will go before the board June 1.
+• Preliminary plat development permit for 816 Arkansas 16.
+This item will go before the board June 1.

 • Final plat development permit for the 2900 block of Cheri Whitlock Drive.
 This item will go before the board on June 1.

-• Rezoning development permit to rezone 3550 U.S. Hwy.
-412 E. from I-2 (Light Industrial) to C-2 (Roadway Commercial).
+• Rezoning development permit to rezone 3550 U.S. 412 E. from I-2 (light industrial) to C-2 (roadway commercial).
 This item will go before the board June 1.

 • Special use development permit for 305 S. Mount Olive St. This item will go before the board June 1.